NeCTAR-RC/nectar-training/package07/sections/objectStorage.markdown

 *Prerequisite*: You should know how to use an FTP client.

 You can use any FTP client, for example *Filezilla*.
 For this, we will have to run a program that acts like a FTP server on our own local machine.
-This FTP server will then communicate with the the SWIFT object storage on our cloud and provide the file exchange via the FTP service.
+This FTP server will then communicate with the SWIFT object storage on our cloud and provide the file exchange via the FTP service.

-The following instructions are for a Debian based distribution, e.b. *Ubuntu*.
+The following instructions are for a Debian based distribution, e.g. *Ubuntu*.
 For more information, refer to the [official project page](https://pypi.python.org/pypi/ftp-cloudfs/).

 Open a Terminal on your local computer to type in the following commands.